 The amount of your Early Retirement benefit is determined by using the same formula used to calculate a Normal Retirement benefit based on your years of service and final average earnings as of the date you retire.
-The amount determined by the formula is then reduced by 5/12% for each complete month by which the date benefits commence precedes vour Normal Retirement date (age 62).
+The amount determined by the formula is then reduced by 13/48 of one percent for each complete month by which the date benefits commence precedes your Normal Retirement date (age 67).
 An employee who either (a) has 30 or more years of accredited service, or (b) is at least age 55 and has at least 25 years of accredited service under the Plan may retire with no penalty, regardless of age.